nonplain/nonplain.js/README.md

 // Output:
 //
 // {
-//     "body": "This is the body of the\ncurrent file",
+//     "body": "This is the body of\nthe current file",
 //     "metadata": {
 //         "file": {
 //             "root": "/",